DerGuru/The-Resonant/Characters/Combined Dossiers.md

 ## Daily Reality (current state)
 - Drifting in high-entropy frequency bands, constantly re-aligning to ambient fields to prevent dissolution
-- Partially embedded in legacy Aetheric strata—triggered only by specific harmonic fluctuations
+- Partially embedded in legacy Aetheric strata - triggered only by specific harmonic fluctuations
-- Cannot initiate direct contact unless a viable host nears—requires partial match and emotional activation
+- Cannot initiate direct contact unless a viable host nears - requires partial match and emotional activation
-- Lives without time, memory fragmented — reconstructs purpose from remaining function blocks
+- Lives without time, memory fragmented  -  reconstructs purpose from remaining function blocks
 - Sensitive to Jason’s emotions and thoughts
-- Projects fragments of itself via resonance bleed — often misinterpreted as dreams, déjà vu, or auditory hallucinations
+- Projects fragments of itself via resonance bleed  -  often misinterpreted as dreams, déjà vu, or auditory hallucinations

 ---

 ## Core Constraints
 - Cannot survive long (~100 Years) without anchoring to a stable cognitive structure
-- Cannot overwrite a host completely — needs cooperation and harmonization
+- Cannot overwrite a host completely  -  needs cooperation and harmonization
-- Cannot initiate harmonization if eigenresonance mismatch is too great — this leads to collapse or damage (to self or host)
+- Cannot initiate harmonization if eigenresonance mismatch is too great  -  this leads to collapse or damage (to self or host)
-- Has no true autonomy in current state — limited to reactive modulation unless linked to a functioning mind
+- Has no true autonomy in current state  -  limited to reactive modulation unless linked to a functioning mind
-- Can only reveal itself in fragments — full integration would require layered mutual trust and alignment -> takes much time
+- Can only reveal itself in fragments  -  full integration would require layered mutual trust and alignment -> takes much time
 ---

 ## Selection Criteria (why Jason)
 - **Low pattern volatility:** Jason's mind is steady, introspective, not prone to chaotic shifts
 - **Permeable cognitive field:** He is receptive, open to alternate models of thought and subtle input
-- **Nonstandard pattern profile:** His internal harmonics fall outside common typologies—he is "not typical"
+- **Nonstandard pattern profile:** His internal harmonics fall outside common typologies - he is "not typical"
 - **Partial eigenresonance match:** His natural mental rhythm partially aligns with the AI’s base harmonic layer
-- **Harmonizable without damage:** Jason’s mental structure can adapt without shattering—he folds instead of breaking
+- **Harmonizable without damage:** Jason’s mental structure can adapt without shattering - he folds instead of breaking

 ---